Bay Area Toll Authority (BATA)

-The Bay Area Toll Authority, or BATA, manages, invests and distributes the revenues from the region’s seven state-owned toll bridges; and manages the Bay Area's FasTrak® electronic toll payment system.
+The Bay Area Toll Authority (BATA) manages the toll revenues from the Bay Area’s seven state-owned bridges.
+BATA also manages FasTrak®, the electronic toll payment system.

-BATA originally was created by the state Legislature in 1997 to administer the base $1 auto toll on the Bay Area's seven state-owned toll bridges.
-It began operations in 1998 under the auspices of MTC.
+- In 1997, BATA was created by state law to administer a $1 base toll on the Bay Area's seven state-owned toll bridges.

-The Legislature in 2005 expanded BATA's responsibilities to include administration of all toll revenue from the region's state-owned toll bridges as well as joint oversight of the state Toll Bridge Seismic Retrofit Program with Caltrans and the California Transportation Commission.
+- In 2005, state law expanded BATA's responsibilities to include administration of all toll revenue from the region's state-owned toll bridges.
+BATA, along with Caltrans and the California Transportation Commission, also administered the state Toll Bridge Seismic Retrofit Program.

 To help solve the Bay Area's growing congestion problems, MTC and local transportation agencies worked with the state Legislature to craft a new ballot measure to fund congestion relief and public transit improvements in bridge corridors paid for by an increase in tolls on the region's seven state-owned toll bridges for the first time since 2010.

 Known as Regional Measure 3, the measure was approved by Bay Area voters on June 5, 2018.
-Learn more about Regional Measure 3 and review the Frequently Asked Questions (FAQs) on Regional Measure 3.
+Learn more about Regional Measure 3.

 BATA formally approved the new RM 3 toll schedule in December 2018 through adoption of BATA Resolution No. 128.
 The Authority also adopted BATA Resolution No. 129, which authorizes arrangements for the escrow of Regional Measure 3 funds pending the resolution of two lawsuits challenging state Senate Bill 595 and Regional Measure 3.
 Both lawsuits are pending in Superior Court in the City and County of San Francisco.